Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 260X should be 91% quicker than the GeForce GT 340 in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon R7 260X should perform a lot faster than the GeForce GT 340 in general. (explain)

-Texel RateThe Radeon R7 260X will be a lot (more or less 250%) faster with regards to anisotropic filtering than the GeForce GT 340. (explain)
+Texel RateThe Radeon R7 260X will be quite a bit (approximately 250%) more effective at AF than the GeForce GT 340. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 260X is superior to the GeForce GT 340, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 260X is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison